Tooting Broadway tube station

-Tooting Broadway is a London Underground station in Tooting in the London Borough of Wandsworth, South London.
-It is on the Northern line between Tooting Bec and Colliers Wood stations, and is in London fare zone 3.
+Tooting Broadway is a London Underground station in Tooting in the London Borough of Wandsworth, south London.
+It is on the Morden branch of the Northern line, between Tooting Bec and Colliers Wood stations.
+It is in London fare zone 3.
 The station is located on the corner of Tooting High Street (A24) and Mitcham Road (A217).

 Location

-The station building is a corner lot, located at the junction of two major roads, which are A24 Tooting High Street and A217 Garratt Lane.
+The station building is a corner lot, located at the junction of two major roads, which are the A24 (Tooting High Street) and the A217 (Garratt Lane & Mitcham Road).
 South Thames College is just outside the station, while St. George's Hospital is a few minutes' walk away.
 Other attractions nearby include Tooting Market, Tooting Methodist Church and Tooting Primary School.
 The station is located in the centre of a busy district and serves a dense residential area.
-The area is commonly referred to as Tooting Graveney.
+The area is also referred to as Tooting Graveney.

 History

 In the period following the end of First World War, the Underground Electric Railways Company of London (UERL) began reviving a series of prewar plans for line extensions and improvements that had been postponed during the hostilities.
 Finance for the works was made possible by the government's Trade Facilities Act 1921, which, as a means of alleviating unemployment, provided for the Treasury to underwrite the value of loans raised by companies for public works.

 One of the projects that had been postponed was the Wimbledon and Sutton Railway (W&SR), a plan for a new surface line from Wimbledon to Sutton over which the UERL's District Railway had control.
 The UERL wished to maximise its use of the government's time-limited financial backing, and, in November 1922, presented bills to parliament to construct the W&SR in conjunction with an extension of the UERL's City and South London Railway (C&SLR) south from through Balham, Tooting and Merton.

 The C&SLR would connect to the W&SR route south of Morden station and run trains to Sutton and the District Railway would run trains between Wimbledon and Sutton.
 Under these proposals, the station on the C&SLR extension would have been named "North Morden" and the station on the W&SR route would have been called "South Morden" (the current Morden South station is in a different location).

 The Southern Railway objected to this encroachment into its area of operation and the anticipated loss of its passenger traffic to the C&SLR's more direct route to central London.
 The UERL and SR reached an agreement in July 1923 that enabled the C&SLR to extend as far as Morden in exchange for the UERL giving up its rights over the W&SR route.
 Construction of the C&SLR extension was rapidly carried out and Tooting Broadway station opened on 13 September 1926.